Pediatric Crossbite Correction | Braces, Retainers, Fluoride, and More!

 2. Posterior Crossbite

 The posterior crossbite is when the upper back teeth are inside.
-This can cause problems because they can get stuck on your lower teeth or make you have a hard time chewing certain foods.
+This can cause problems because they can get stuck on your lower teeth or make it hard to chew certain foods.

 Crossbites are a common problem for children.
 Don’t think your child needs pediatric crossbite correction?
 Brace yourself!
 Crossbites can lead to dental problems, oral issues, and other complications such as significant tooth and gum wear, improper jaw growth, jaw pain, and altered or poor mouth function.